dashpay/docs/wallets/electrum/advanced.rst

 Command Line
 ============

-Electrum has a powerful command line available when running under Linux or macOS.
+Dash Electrum has a powerful command line available when running under Linux or macOS.
 This section will show you a few basic principles.

 Using the inline help
 ---------------------